gheja/js13k2026/gamejam_entry_readme.md

 Form beautiful gradients by rearranging the tiles.

-Try to do it in as few steps as possible to claim your place on the Leaderboard!
+Try to do it in as few steps as possible to claim your place on the *Weekly Leaderboard*!

 There are **30+ puzzles** in **4 chapters**, good luck!

-*Note: There are a few early puzzles that are more difficult than they should be, keep going, it will get easier :)*
+*Note: a few of the early puzzles are more difficult than they should be, keep going, it will get easier :)*

 ## Controls